PHPOffice/PhpSpreadsheet/docs/topics/reading-files.md

 See `samples/Reader/03_Simple_file_reader_using_the_IOFactory_to_return_a_reader.php`
 for a working example of this code.

-If you're uncertain of the filetype, you can use the IO Factory's identify() method to identify the reader that you need, before using the createReader() method to instantiate the reader object.
+If you're uncertain of the filetype, you can use the `IOFactory::identify()` method to identify the reader that you need, before using the `createReader()` method to instantiate the reader object.

 ``` php
 $inputFileName = './sampleData/example1.xls';